zeeeero43/ExcaliburGenerator/replit.md

   * Spanish already had "100+ sistemas solares completos" correctly
   * All three languages now consistently show "100+" solar systems available
   * Identified contact page issue: only warehouse phone loads correctly, admin needs to add missing technical and sales phone numbers via AdminContactSettings
+- July 09, 2025 (comprehensive customer change implementation).
+Systematically implemented customer changes from PDF documentation:
+  * Updated all generator specifications from 2-10KVA to 2-20KVA across all languages (slider, product descriptions, backup generators)
+  * Changed "Schnelle Lieferung" to "Schnelle Verfügbarkeit bei Selbstabholung" in German and "Fast Delivery" to "Fast Pickup" in English
+  * Updated container imports from "monatlich" to "permanent" in German and "directly" to "permanently" in English
+  * Changed "Strategische Lage" to "Verkehrsgünstige zentrale Lage" in German and "Centrally located" to "Strategically located" in English
+  * Updated "Wir erhellen Cuba besser" to "Für eine hellere Zukunft in Cuba" as requested
+  * Successfully implemented 11 of 25 change requests from customer PDFs
+  * All critical technical specifications and delivery terms now correctly reflect actual business operations
+  * Remaining points require manual admin input or are already correctly implemented
 ```

 ## User Preferences